 - We will NOT have Internet access for the speakers.
 Any websites you wish to show must be static images in your PowerPoint presentation.

 - You should NOT rely on the various “transition” functions (such as clicking for every bullet to fly in); these often add unnecessary complications and potential delay.

-- Large graphics, audio and video files are generally discouraged.
-If you have audio or video that is critical for the entire audience to hear and see, advise your Session Chair at least one month before the meeting.
-All audio or visual files must be compatible with a standard Windows-based laptop and PowerPoint without any special files installed.
+- All audio or visual files must be compatible with a standard Windows-based laptop and PowerPoint without any special files installed.